Beerlao: History

 A new beer, Beerlao Gold, was introduced in 2010.
 Its distinguishing ingredient is "khao kai noy" rice, which is claimed to give the beer a "...good scent and non-sticky texture,..."

-In 2018 and 2019 LBC launched two new beer types; Beerlao White, a white lager, and Beerlao IPA.
+In 2018 and 2019, LBC launched two new beer types; Beerlao White, a white lager, and Beerlao IPA.

-The company claims to have a 99% market share of the national beer market in Laos, though this may have been eroded by the arrival of Singapore's Tiger beer on the market.
+The company claimed to have a 99% market share of the beer market in Laos in 2008, though this may have been eroded by the arrival of Singapore's Tiger beer on the market.

 Beerlao was an official sponsor of the 2009 Southeast Asian Games held 9–18 December 2009 in Vientiane as well as most sports events in the country.
 They are one of the main marketers in the country and issues one of its most popular calendars, showcasing the year's winners of the Beerlao beauty pageant.

 Beerlao has been awarded twice with a gold quality award (in 2006 and 2010) and once with a silver quality award (in 2003), granted by Monde Selection, the first International Quality Institute founded in Belgium.

 Export

-Beerlao is now exported to the United Kingdom, the United States, Canada, Australia, New Zealand, South Korea, Ireland, Japan, Vietnam, Cambodia, France, Thailand, Denmark, Hong Kong and Macau, Switzerland, China, Singapore, and the Netherlands.
+Beerlao is now exported to the United Kingdom, the United States, Canada, Australia, New Zealand, South Korea, Ireland, Japan, Vietnam, Cambodia, France, Thailand, Denmark, Hong Kong and Macau, Switzerland, mainland China, Singapore, and the Netherlands.
 It is available duty-free at most Lao border crossings, especially those with Thailand, where it is usually priced in Thai baht (from 20 baht per can, as of 2006).

+In October 2024, the Lao Brewery Company (LBC) exported more than 10 million litres of its iconic Beerlao across the globe and generating over US$10 million in export revenues.